mohammadi-milad-mim/Langgraph-Tutorial/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-Special thanks to the faculty and students of the **University of Tehran** for their engagement and contributions to this repository.
+Special thanks to Dr. Hesham Faili (course instructor), Samaneh PaymaniRad (Chef TA), AmirHossein Safdarain (TA/Workshop Co-Instructor), and students of the **University of Tehran** for their engagement and contributions to this repository.

 ---
 We hope you find this repository useful and informative.
 Happy learning!